Multi-plane lensing in wave optics: Multi-plane lens

-\textit{Geometric optics:} Consider radiation traveling through $n$ discrete lens-planes $L_i$, $i=1,\dots,n$, at redshifts $z_i$ separating the observer from the source (such that $0 \leq z_1 \leq \dots \leq z_n$).
-Let $d_{i\,j}$ be the angular diameter distance between the lens-spheres $L_i$ and $L_j$, and $\bm{x}_i$ the angular coordinate of the intersection of a light ray with the lens-plane $L_i$, with respect to the coordinate system centered on the observer (see Fig.\ \ref{fig:LensSetup}).
-Let $\bm{y}=\bm{x}_{n+1}$ be the position at which the light ray intersects the source-plane $S=L_{n+1}$.
-In \cite{Blandford:1986}, the ray optics is completely determined by the time-delay function (relative to the unperturbed trajectory)
+So far, we have studied single-plane lens systems.
+In reality, lensing may be much more complicated than this, and include several lens planes.
+Consider radiation traveling through $n$ discrete lens planes $L_i$, $i=1,\dots,n$, at redshifts $z_i$ separating the observer from the source, such that $0 \leq z_1 \leq \dots \leq z_n$.
+Let $d_{i\,j}$ be the angular diameter distance between the lens spheres $L_i$ and $L_j$, and $\bm{x}_i$ the angular coordinate of the intersection of a light ray with the lens-plane $L_i$, with respect to the coordinate system centered on the observer and reference point RP (see Fig.\ \ref{fig:multi}).
+Let $\bm{y}=\bm{x}_{n+1}$ be the angular position at which the light ray intersects the source plane $S=L_{n+1}$.
+The lens system is again completely determined by the time-delay function (relative to the unperturbed trajectory)

-with the time-delay $T_i(\bm{x}_i,\bm{x}_{i+1})$ between planes $L_i$ and $L_{i+1}$ given by
+with the time-delay $T_j(\bm{x}_j,\bm{x}_{j+1})$ between planes $L_j$ and $L_{j+1}$ given by

+\citep{Blandford:1986,Schneider:1992}.
 The first term is the Pythagorean contribution, corresponding to the variations in the path length.
-The second is the time-delay due to a gravitational- or plasma-induced phase $\varphi_i$, received while passing through the $i$-th lens-plane, weighted by the geometric coefficient
+The second is the time delay due to a gravitational- or plasma-induced phase $\varphi_j$, received while passing through the $j$-th lens plane, weighted by the geometric coefficient $\beta_{j\,j+1}$ with

-Given a surface mass density $\Sigma_i$, the gravitational phase variation $\varphi_i(\bm{x}_i)$ is given by
+Given a surface mass density $\Sigma_j$, the gravitational phase variation $\varphi_j(\bm{x}_j)$ is given by